aklinker1/webext-core/docs/messaging/protocol-maps.md

 ## Multiple Arguments

 Protocol maps only support a single argument.
-To pass than one value for a message's `data`, pass an object instead!
+To pass more than one argument, pass an object instead!

 ```ts
 interface ProtocolMap {